LAWS & ANNOUNCEMENTS

 Immigration

-May 6: The federal government finalized new regulations that allow the College of Immigration and Citizenship Consultants to impose tighter controls on immigration consultants and impose stricter penalties on consultants who break the rules.
-Effective date: July 15, 2026.
+July 15: July 15 is the effective date of new federal regulations allowing the College of Immigration and Citizenship Consultants to impose tighter controls on immigration consultants and impose stricter penalties on consultants who break the rules.

 Action Point: Find out what companies and their HR directors need to know to navigate the immigration law maze.